-Edward M (Ted) Schaeffer, MD, PhD, Assistant Professor of Urology, Oncology and Pathology, was born in Palo Alto California and graduated from University of Chicago with undergraduate, graduate and medical degrees.
+Edward M (Ted) Schaeffer, MD, PhD, Associate Professor of Urology, Oncology and Pathology, was born in Palo Alto California and graduated from University of Chicago with undergraduate, graduate and medical degrees.
 He joined the faculty after completing his general surgery and urology training at Johns Hopkins.

 Dr. Schaeffer has an active clinical practice in Urologic Oncology specializing in Prostate, Bladder and Kidney cancer.
 He has expertise in open, laparoscopic and robot treatment of these malignancies.
 As an active member of the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins, Dr Schaeffer participates in multidisciplinary approaches to the treatment of genitourinary cancers.